jennacohen/mywork/README.md

 ### Donate to PBS NewsHour

-Working alongside the marketing and fundraising teams at the PBS NewsHour, I've created original assets, from moving web advertisments to engaging email newsletter templates, used in a variety of campaigns.
+Working alongside the marketing, giving, and editorial teams at the PBS NewsHour, I've created original assets – from web advertisments and email templates to popups and scalable event flyers – used in a variety of branding, fundraising and event campaigns.

 **My role:**